 Project operation: measurement range is divided into a specified number of points with creating an array of vibration acceleration amplitude values.
 During the measuring process, all the vibration acceleration amplitude values are reproduced sequentially at basic frequency and voltmeters indications are recorded.
 At the same time, a graph of dependence of the conversion coefficient on vibration acceleration amplitude is created.
 After the measuring, the results are processed.

 Non-linearity of amplitude characteristic (δа) in percent is calculated by formula:

-Ki – conversion coefficient with i-value of vibration acceleration, mV/ms-2;
+Ki – conversion ratio with i-value of vibration acceleration, mV/ms-2;

-Kav – average conversion coefficient in the entire vibration acceleration amplitude range:
+Kav – average conversion ratio in the entire vibration acceleration amplitude range:

 Measurements in the amplitude range

 All the calculations are made automatically.
 The results are compared with tolerances, and the calibration results are displayed on the screen in graphical, numerical and indicator view.

 Display of K(a) measurement results